-With so much emphasis on the cost savings of LED bulbs, it’s easy to overlook the environmental advantages.
-As LED bulbs use a lot less electricity, less fuel is needed to generate the electricity, with a corresponding reduction in harmful emissions from power stations.
+With so much emphasis on the cost savings of LED light bulbs, it’s easy to overlook the environmental advantages.
+As LED light bulbs use a lot less electricity, less fuel is needed to generate the electricity, with a corresponding reduction in harmful emissions from power stations.

 LED light bulbs do not include hazardous chemicals.
 This is a further environmental benefit.
 One major disadvantage of CFLs (Compact Fluorescent Lights) is the mercury vapour and other chemicals which are inside the tube.

 Not only is manufacture hazardous, but disposal needs to be highly specialised.
 And if the CFL tube gets broken, the mercury and other chemicals escape into the atmosphere.
-Which ever way you look at it, LED bulbs are the green option.
+Which ever way you look at it, LED light bulbs are the green option.